An Indara Programme

 Investment decision

-High-Level Design complete and the Capital Approval Committee submission for the deployment investment case.
+High-Level Design complete and the Capital Approval Committee submission for the deployment investment case, going to the Board following CAC.

 Phased rollout